 - Check in with groups that are laughing hard or look confused

-- Take time with similarities to what you are doing now and how this harms you
+- Take time for groups to identify similarities to what they are doing now and explore how this is harmful

-- Go deeper with a second or third round.
-You can refine your unwanted result.
+- Go deeper with a second or third round to refine or deepen understanding of unwanted results.

-- Link these results (creative destruction) to a broad review of activities via the Ecocycle
+- Link these results (creative destruction) to a broad review of activities via Ecocycle Planning.

 - Share action steps: then go deeper and string together with Troika Consulting, Wise Crowds, or Open Space.

-- For reducing harm to patients experiencing safety lapses (e.g. wrong side surgery, patient falls, medication errors, iatrogenic infections) with cross-functional groups.
-“How can we reliably operate on the wrong side?”
+- For reducing harm to patients experiencing safety lapses (e.g., wrong-side surgery, patient falls, medication errors, iatrogenic infections) with cross-functional groups: “How can we make sure we always operate on the wrong side?”

-- For helping institutional leaders notice how it is they inadvertently exclude diverse voices.
-“How can we devise policies that only work for a select few?”
+- For helping institutional leaders notice how it is they inadvertently exclude diverse voices: “How can we devise policies and practices that only work for a select few?”

-- For IT professionals, “How can we build an IT system that no one will use?”
+- For IT professionals: “How can we make sure we build an IT system that no one will want to use?”

-- For leadership groups, “How can we keep doing the same things with the same people and expect different results?”
+- For leadership groups: “How can we make sure we keep doing the same things with the same people while asking for different results?”